highfivve/moli-ad-tag/examples/publisher/README.md

-# Self contained
+# Publisher mode

-This example show cases how a fully automated publisher tag can be created.
+This example show cases how a tag that the publisher can configure via the moli API looks like.

 Features: